 Blog: Adoption of Technology, or Not?

-Bob Forsyth, Chief Executive Officer at Kings Security, discusses the adoption of technology within the private security industry.
+Bob Forsyth, Chief Executive Officer at Kings Secure Technologies, discusses the adoption of technology within the private security industry.

 Bob writes: “Having been involved in the Security and FM sector for over 20 years I am always amazed at the pace of change around business.
 There is no doubt the pace of this current change climate is going to increase and become even more amazing, driving innovation to a new untapped level in many sectors.

 “I have always been a strong advocate of our sector being at the forefront of new technologies and the implementation of them to the client base.
 Is it me, however, or does it always feel that our sector is late to the party, and when it gets there it wants to go home early after a coke?

 “My view is we must be far bolder in reviewing technology and its impacts on what we do and make the time to spend on examining its benefits and limitations.
 The early adopter advantage is the place to be and for that we – the professionals in our sector – need to be far more adventurous.